chingchenms/llvm/docs/Coroutines.rst

 The '``llvm.experimental.coro.save``' marks the point where a coroutine is considered suspened (and thus eligible for resumption).
-Its return value should be consumed by exactly one `coro.suspend` intrinsic that marks the point when control need to be transferred to the coroutine's caller.
+Its return value should be consumed by exactly one `coro.suspend` intrinsic.

 Arguments:
 """"""""""